 Báyọ̀ may not surprise you with big lavish things; trust me, he is working on it.
 He has heard your complaints, and I am also helping him to understand you better.
 After all, it is the least I can do for spoiling you.

-Báyọ̀ — a Nigerian name from the Yoruba dialect that means: with joy
+Báyọ̀ — a Nigerian name from the language of Yoruba that means: with joy

-Morónfólú — a Nigerian name from the Yoruba dialect that means: I found something to give to the Lord.
+Morónfólú — a Nigerian name from the language of Yoruba that means: I found something to give to the Lord.

 If you liked this post, follow my blog by entering your email address in the form below.